pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 "Grand words.
 But meaningless if you have no course of action.
 What is your plan?
 Everybody wants to take down the sorcerer king.
 We can throw *everything* we have against that wall and come up empty!
 Many  have tried.
 What makes this different than every other time?"

-Well, we have Minos; who if they wish, can help; we draw together; we form a plan; we don't have one, but together we all form one.
+Well, we have Mynos; who if they wish, can help; we draw together; we form a plan; we don't have one, but together we all form one.

 Thorin says, "And this isn't done by power alone!
 We get people where they need to be, find information, figure out how to solve all the challenges."